Command line interface (CLI)

 Additional Commands:

-show-machine Print info about the host machine
+show-machine Print information about the host machine

 help Help about any command